 This That Considerations Confirmed The infection has been verified based on various factors such as physical examination, laboratory testing, diagnostic imaging and clinical input.
+See also the Canadian Coding Standards for Version 2022 Addendum: Pandemics and Epidemics (COVID-19) .
 Ruled out The infection has been excluded based on various factors such as physical examination, laboratory testing, diagnostic imaging and clinical input.
+See also the Canadian Coding Standards for Version 2022 Addendum: Pandemics and Epidemics (COVID-19) .
 There must be documentation of a confirmed infection by the physician/primary care provider in order to assign a code.
 When symptoms present, patients are often put on established infection control protocols prior to confirmation of an infection, such as when a patient has diarrhea and a Clostridium difficile (C. difficile) infection is suspected.
 This is a precaution to ensure that the potential infection is contained in the event that the patient tests positive for the infection.
 If the infection is ruled out on initial testing, a code is not assigned for the infection.
 The patient does/did not have the infection.
 Further information is available in a Public Health Agency of Canada fact sheet on C. difficile.
+See also the Canadian Coding Standards for Version 2022 Addendum: Pandemics and Epidemics (COVID-19).
 Infection A microorganism is present on or in the body causing illness.
-Carrier A microorganism is present on on or in the body without causing illness.
+Carrier A microorganism is present on or in the body without causing illness.
 Care must be taken to ensure that documentation of any microorganism - and in particular any drug-resistant microorganism (DRMO) - is classified appropriately either as a confirmed infection or as carrier status.
 Remember that documentation by the physician, nursing staff or infection control staff may be used for mandatory code assignment of a carrier of a drug-resistant microorganism.
 However, there must be confirmation by the physician/primary care provider in order to assign a code for an active infection.